swandrax/modelling-prototype-GPT/README.md

 # Modelling Prototype GPT-5 (SIGMA Series)
-> Developed by Swandaru Tirta Sandhika | SIGMAPrompt Contributor for Global AGI Framework
+> Developed by Swandaru Tirta Sandhika | SIGMAPrompt Contributor

 This repository contains a series of experimental modelling prototypes designed to simulate, analyze, and architect the next evolution of GPT (Generative Pre-trained Transformer), specifically aligned for GPT-5 and beyond.